kiranmai14/MiniTorrent/readme.md

 e.
 Request to Join Group <br/>
 f.
 Leave Group <br/>
 g.
 Accept Group join requests (if owner) <br/>
 h.
-Share file across group: Share the filename and SHA1 hash of the complete file <br/>
+Share file across group: Share the filename and SHA1 hash of the complete file  with the tracker <br/>
 i.
 Fetch list of all sharable files in a Group <br/>
 j.
 Download file <br/>
     i.
 Retrieve peer information from tracker for the file <br/>